virtualpain/rola/Readme.md

 `bower install rola`

-To develop and build Rola, you will need Ruby and bunch of ruby gems defined in `Gemfile`.
+To build by yourself, you will need Node.js (and NPM).
+Simply do `npm install` in the root folder to install dependencies.
+And then `gulp` to build the SASS and minify JS files.

 ## License

 MIT.
-See `License.md` file.